coveo/cli/packages/search-token-server/README.md

 npm start
 ```

 This will start a server listening on port 3000.
-The app will return a [Coveo Search Tokens](https://docs.coveo.com/en/1346/) for requests to the url [/token](http://localhost:3000/token).
-For every other path, it will respond with a **404 Not Found**.
+The app will return a [Coveo search token](https://docs.coveo.com/en/1346/) when you make a GET request to the [/token](http://localhost:3000/token) path.
+Every other path will respond by a **404 Not Found** error.

 ## Documentation

 ### Search Token Authentication

+A search token is a special JSON web token typically used to temporarily grant the privilege to execute queries as a specific user and log usage analytics events.
-To understand how [search tokens](https://docs.coveo.com/en/1346/) are generated, visit the [Search Token Authentication](https://docs.coveo.com/en/56/build-a-search-ui/search-token-authentication) page.
+To understand search tokens and how they work in more detail, visit the [Search Token Authentication](https://docs.coveo.com/en/56/build-a-search-ui/search-token-authentication) page.

 ### Manage API Keys